poweradmin/poweradmin-docs/docs/maintenance/index.md

 ### Security Updates

-1. **PowerAdmin Updates**: Regularly check for and apply updates to PowerAdmin
+1. **Poweradmin Updates**: Regularly check for and apply updates to Poweradmin
 2. **Dependency Updates**: Keep PHP, web server, and other components updated
 3. **Security Scans**: Periodically scan for vulnerabilities using tools like OWASP ZAP